The best way to get to Sifnos is by boat. In fact unless you have the money to rent

 There

 are also a couple high speed Catamarans that leave from Pireaus.
-They cut the travel time in half and double the
+They cut the travel time almost in half and almost double the

 expense.
 Inside they are beautiful like giant airplanes with airconditioning, comfortable seats, televisions, snack

 bars and even a first class longe.
-There are no cabins because it is only a two and a half hour trip to Sifnos.
+There are no cabins because it is only a 3 hour trip to Sifnos.

-You can get tickets through Aegean Thesaurus when you book hotels.
+You can get tickets through Aegean Thesaurus when you book hotels or through Ferryhopper if you are booking on your own.

 What islands you can connect